- Scientific name: Molva molva

 - Feeds on: Primarily fish, but will take crustaceans on occasion.

 - Description: Looks like a cross between a cod and a conger eel.
 Long, eel-like body which is usually brown to green on the back and pale on the underside with speckled flanks.
 Very long chin barbel.
-First dorsal fin is short, usually with a dark spot.
-Second dorsal fin is very long, as is the anal fin.
+The first dorsal fin is short, usually with a dark spot.
+The second dorsal fin is very long, as is the anal fin.
 Mouth full of sharp teeth.

-Looking like a mix between a cod and a conger eel, ling are a hard fighting species which is predominantly found in deeper, offshore waters.
+Looking like a mix between a cod and a conger eel, ling is a hard fighting species which is predominantly found in deeper, offshore waters.
 They have a powerful body with long fins, large eyes and a mouth full of sharp teeth – the perfect attributes for hunting fish in deep water.
 Ling are fairly common around all of the UK, although as their major spawning ground is near Iceland they are more common around the northern and western parts of the British Isles.
 Their range extends throughout Europe as they are also present throughout Scandinavian and Icelandic waters, and the Mediterranean, although only in small, isolated areas.
-There are also very limited populations off the southern tip of Greenland and in some areas off the coast of America and Canada.
+There are also very limited populations off the southern tip of Greenland and in a small number of isolated areas off the coast of North America.

-Being closely related to the cod the ling is an edible fish.
+Being closely related to cod the ling is an edible fish.
 Although it is not a popular food fish in the UK, it is more commonly eaten in the rest of Europe.
-Ling is sold on wet fish counters where it can be filleted and baked or fried, while it is also used in processed fish products and can also be sent to be turned into fishmeal.
+Ling is sold on wet fish counters where it can be filleted and baked or fried, while it is used in processed fish products and can also be sent to be turned into fishmeal.
+The roe of ling (internal eggs) is a highly regarded food, especially in European countries.
 Ling are targeted by commercial vessels using trawls, although long lines are also used in some European fisheries.
 As ling is a deep water species it has its swim bladder seriously damaged by being reeled up through the depths, meaning that boat-caught ling cannot be returned to the sea.
-It is a good idea for boat anglers to therefore stop fishing for this species when they have caught enough ling for the table.
 Although it is generally believed that stocks of ling are in reasonably good shape (certainly compared to other species such as cod or haddock) the IUCN (International Union for the Conservation of Nature) states that there is not enough information to assess ling stocks, and therefore classes them as a species which is Data Deficient.

 Confusion with Other Species